 Hayes Carll is back with a smokin’ new album called What It Is.
 “Times Like These”, the lead track, has a driving rhythm similar to The Flying Burrito Brothers’ version of “Six Days On the Road”.
 It’s full of spirit and Carll’s trademark wry humour.

-Lindsey Jordan is only 19, but her honest and unfiltered lyrics are reminiscent of Liz Phair and her sound channels Sonic Youth, Pavement, and Cat Power.
-No surprise, then, that she’s signed to Matador Records — the label that launched her musical heroes!
+Lindsey Jordan is only 19, but her honest and unfiltered lyrics are reminiscent of Liz Phair.
+Her sound channels Sonic Youth, Pavement, and Cat Power.
+No surprise, then, that she’s signed to Matador Records, the label that launched her musical heroes!

-Weyes Blood has a new album due in April and she’s released this single as a teaser.
-She refers to it as “the Kinks meet WWII or Bob Seger meets Enya,” which as much of an odd combo that description is, it’s incredibly apt and WORKS!
+Weyes Blood has a new album, Titanic Rising, due in April.
+She’s released this single as a teaser.
+She refers to it as “the Kinks meet WWII or Bob Seger meets Enya.”
+As much of an odd combo as that description is, it’s incredibly apt and works!

 The Revivalists’ last outing, Men Amongst Mountains, raised the profile of the New Orleans-based group exponentially.
 They are hoping for even more of the same from this latest release, Take Good Care.